 Anger is a universal experience.
 Dogs get angry, bees get angry, and so do humans.
-You don’t have to be a psychologist to know that managing anger productively is something few individuals, organizations, and societies do well.
-Yet research tells us that those who do manage their anger at work are much more successful than those who don’t.
+You do not have to be a psychologist to know that managing anger productively is something few individuals, organizations, and societies do well.
+However, research tells us that those who do manage their anger at work are much more successful than those who do not.

-The co-worker who can productively confront his teammate about his negative attitude increases his team’s chance of success as well as minimizes destructive conflicts.
-The customer service agent who can defuse the angry customer not only keeps her customers loyal but makes her own day less troublesome.
-This course is designed to help give you and your organization that edge.
+Individuals who can productively confront their teammate about their negative attitude increases the team’s chance of success as well as minimizes destructive conflicts.
+Moreover, customer service agents who can defuse the angry customer not only keeps her customers loyal but makes her own day less troublesome.

-- Recognize how anger affects your body, your mind, and your behavior.
+- Recognize how anger affects their body, mind, and behaviour.

-- Control your own emotions when faced with other peoples’ anger.
+- Can control their emotions when faced with other peoples’ emotions.

 - Communicate with others in a constructive, assertive manner.

 It is essential to develop healthy coping measures.
 This includes things such as waiting until you are calm to express your feelings, exercise, and improve your communication skills.